RoySenpai/Reliable-UDP/README.md

 - A C++ and C compilers that supports C++17 and C11 or later (GCC, Clang, etc.).
 - A Unix-like operating system (Linux, MacOS, etc.) or Windows.
 - Root/sudo/admin privileges to install the library (optional, but recommended).
+- If you're using Windows, its recommended to use MinGW to build the library.

 ## How to build